Discover Manhattan Beach: A Guide to Neighborhoods and Schools

 Manhattan Beach Preschool/Elementary Schools

-Manhattan Beach Preschool (TK-5th Grade)
+Manhattan Beach Preschool (2Yrs-5Yrs Old)

 Robinson Elementary School (K-5th Grade)